 Ira never met a stranger, he loved everyone and everyone loved him.
 He loved to make people laugh and always managed to have a smile on his face.
 He will be truly missed by all.

-A Memorial Service will be held at a later date, as soon as Covid19 settles down.
 The family would like to suggest that expressions of sympathy take the form of contributions to: Carrollton Christian Church – Disciples of Christ, 310 Fifth Street, Carrollton, KY 41008 or in care of Tandy-Eckler-Riley Funeral Home, 809 Highland Avenue, Carrollton, KY 41008.

 Tandy-Eckler-Riley Funeral Home has been entrusted with the arrangements.